The Quote Garden ™

 Quotations: Crayons, Coloring,

-Colored Pencils, Chalk, & Coloring Books
+Colored Pencils, Chalk, and Coloring Books

 Give crayons.
 Adults are disturbingly impoverished of these magical dream sticks. ~Dr. SunWolf, @WordWhispers, tweet, 2009, professorsunwolf.com